Our university chapter network allows dance diplomats to serve their local communities and connect to like-minded

 Program Donation for the Panama Exchange

-*A non-refundable deposit of $500 is due three months before your international dance exchange.
+*A non-refundable and non-transferable deposit of $500 is due three months before your international dance exchange.
 The remaining amount of your program donation is due one month before your exchange.

 DANCE IN BRAZIL

 Dance with Movement Exchange this summer from July 28th-August 6th, 2018 for our second international dance exchange to Brazil!
 Take classes in traditional Brazilian dance, visit Rio de Janeiro’s iconic sites, and immerse yourself in one of the world’s art meccas.
 Activities include:

 - teaching at youth and arts foundations